coredns/coredns.io/content/blog/coredns-plugins.md

 ## Examples

-Simple examples of middleware that can be found in CoreDNS are:
+Simple examples of plugin that can be found in CoreDNS are:

-* [root](https://godoc.org/github.com/coredns/coredns/middleware/root); does not register itself as a middleware.
+* [root](https://godoc.org/github.com/coredns/coredns/plugin/root); does not register itself as a plugin.
 It simply performs some setup.
-* [chaos](https://godoc.org/github.com/coredns/coredns/middleware/chaos); a DNS middleware that
+* [chaos](https://godoc.org/github.com/coredns/coredns/plugin/chaos); a DNS plugin that
   responds to `CH txt version.bind` requests.

 **Don't forget: the best documentation is the [godoc](https://godoc.org/github.com/coredns/coredns)